-The Consortium of State School Boards Associations (COSSBA) involves local school board members in grassroots lobbying at the federal level through information sharing, calls to action and events in Washington, D.C., during which designated local board members visit the offices of their congressional delegation.
+The National School Boards Association involves local school board members in grassroots lobbying at the federal level.
+NSBA sponsors an annual meeting in Washington, D.C., early in the year, during which designated local board members visit the offices of their congressional delegation.
+KSBA staff coordinates a Kentucky delegation to this event each year.